 - Visitor Center Hours: Monday-Friday 9am-4pm, Weekends 11am-3pm

 - Family-friendly.
 There are two miles of trails suitable for wheelchairs, baby strollers, and visitors who appreciate firm footing.
 Leashed dogs welcome (must pick up after them).
 Bicycles are only allowed on paved roads.
+No fires, camping, or drones.
+No foraging; leave plants, animals, and other natural features for all visitors to enjoy.

 - See more Hoyt Arboretum Park Regulations here.